tskit-dev/tutorials/getting_started.md

 ts
 ```

+You can see that there are many thousands of trees in this tree sequence.

 :::{note}
 Since we simulated the ancestry of 20 *diploid* individuals, our tree sequence
 contains 40 *sample nodes*, one for each genome.